EmiliaSagiri/EmiliaSagiri/README.md

 ### 你好，世界 👋

-- :sweat_smile: Focusing on Android
+- :sweat_smile: Focusing on Android.
-- :sweat_smile: like eat
+- :sweat_smile: i like eat and travel.
-- :sweat_smile:
+- :sweat_smile: I also like play BasketballTable tennis.